xmartlabs/Bender/Documentation/Importing.md

 So, if you want to add a mapper, then you have to add it to the converter's `mappers` variable.

-Have a look at [TFConverter+Mappers.swift](Sources/Adapters/Tensorflow/TFConverter+Mappers.swift) to see examples of mappers.
+Have a look at [TFConverter+Mappers.swift](../Sources/Adapters/Tensorflow/TFConverter+Mappers.swift) to see examples of mappers.

 [Exporting a model]: #exporting-a-model
 [Importing a model in Palladium]: #importing-a-model-in-bender
 [Default `TFConverter` and limitations]: #default-tfconverter-and-limitations
-[Adding custom Optimizers]: #adding-custom-optimizers
+[Adding custom Optimizers]: #custom-optimizer
 [Adding custom mappers (and layers)]: #custom-mappers